Bradley James: Career

 In 2008, James appeared in an episode of Lewis, then played Ben Davis in the BBC Three comedy-drama film Dis/Connected.
 The same year he was cast as Arthur Pendragon in the BBC One fantasy TV series Merlin.
 The show was a consistent hit series in the US; its first season was shown on the broadcast network NBC and its second, third, fourth, and fifth seasons on NBC's affiliate cable network Syfy.
 Merlin ended its 5-year run in 2012.
 James presented a documentary about Arthurian legends for BBC Wales, The Real Merlin & Arthur, in 2009.

 In 2014, James guest starred as Edgar in the fourth season of the Emmy Award-winning political thriller television series Homeland.

 In 2015, James was cast as a villain in Underworld: Blood Wars and appeared in the television series iZombie as recurring character Lowell Tracey, a love interest for main character Liv.
 He starred as title character Damien Thorn in the television series Damien, created by Glen Mazzara as a sequel to the Omen film series.

 In 2018, James was cast as Giuliano de' Medici in Medici: The Magnificent, a series which follows the fortunes of the Medici family, who were bankers to the Pope during Renaissance-era Florence.
-He co-starred with Daniel Sharman as Lorenzo de' Medici.
+He co-starred with Daniel Sharman who played Guiliano's brother Lorenzo de' Medici.

 In 2020, James played the American war hero Felix Sparks in The Liberator, Netflix's four-part World War II drama series based on the book by Alex Kershaw.
 This was the first project produced in Trioscope, a new enhanced hybrid technology that combines state-of-the-art CGI with live-action performance.

 In 2023, he starred as Norwegian farmer and chieftain Harekr in the second season of the Netflix historical drama Vikings: Valhalla, created by Jeb Stuart as a sequel to History's Vikings.
 It was filmed in County Wicklow, Ireland.

 It was reported in May 2025 that James would co-star as Wolf-Heinrich Graf von Helldorff in a historical film based on Kristallnacht that is being filmed in Vienna, Austria.